jshuadvd/hacks-n-notes/learnings.md

 1. Browserify with NodeJS script (instead of gulp or CLI)
 1. Graph Representation
 1. Browserify + Uglifyify + Babelify run from NodeJS script
+1. How to serve a PDF from Buffer to browser using data:application/pdf

 ### February